Inside Google Ads Ecom Lab: Q2 2026 Community Update

 Three accounts implemented this during Q2.
 All three had impression share recover within a week.
 Volume followed.

-What ZenoX is seeing across 200+ client accounts right now
+What is ZenoX seeing across client accounts right now?

 The eCom Lab curriculum is built from what ZenoX sees in the MCC data across 200+ live client accounts.
 Q2 has two dominant patterns.

 Feed quality is the top lever.
-Accounts with intent-matched titles, correct margin band custom labels, and clean item group ID structure consistently outperform accounts with default supplier feeds - even when campaign structures are identical.
+Accounts with intent-matched titles, correct margin band custom labels, and clean item group ID structure consistently outperform accounts with default supplier feeds.
+That holds true even when campaign structures are identical.
 The gap is usually 15-30% ROAS.
 The structural work that moves accounts most is in the feed, not the campaign settings.

 Tracking gaps are still widespread.
 Despite increasing awareness of the issue, most ecom accounts are still running on broken browser-side tracking.
 The standard ZenoX onboarding now includes a tracking audit as step one.
 In Q1-Q2 2026, more than 60% of new client accounts had measurable tracking discrepancies at onboarding.

 Both patterns are curriculum priorities in Q3 2026.
-Two new modules are planned: a feed audit framework operators can run on their own accounts, and a tracking discrepancy diagnostic for stores that are not sure if their data is clean.
+Two new modules are planned.
+One is a feed audit framework operators can run on their own accounts.
+The other is a tracking discrepancy diagnostic for stores that are not sure if their data is clean.

 The momentum in Q2 is real.
-The operators inside are applying the modules, posting teardown submissions, and sharing their results.
+The operators inside are applying the modules, posting their account questions, and sharing their results.
 That active room is what makes the community more valuable than a static course.

 Join Google Ads eCom Lab at skool.com/google-ads-ecom.
 Thirty seconds, no credit card, full access.